-Dr Denise Jackson is a Senior Lecturer, and Coordinator of both the ECU Business Edge and Work-Integrated Learning (WIL) programs in the School of Business.
-Denise is a member of the Faculty Research and Higher Degrees Committee.
+Dr Denise Jackson is a Senior Lecturer, and Coordinator of Work-Integrated Learning (WIL) programs in the School of Business and Law.
+Denise is a member of the Faculty Research and Higher Degrees Committee and the State Chair for Australian Collaborative Education Network (ACEN) in Western Australia..
 She is an Editorial Board Member for the Asia Pacific Journal of Cooperative Education and the Industry and Higher Education Journal.

 - BUS6900 - Management Practicum

 - FBL3400 - Business Internship I

 - FBL3501 - Business Practicum Unit

 - Unit Coordinator of BUS6900 - Management Practicum

 - Unit Coordinator of FBL3400 - Business Internship I

 - Unit Coordinator of FBL3500 - Business Internship II